 However, I am glad to see that there is an increasing trend of young people being more open about talking about money, exchanging ideas and even sharing salary information to help each other.
-The free exchange of information only benefits all of us.
+This exchange of information only benefits all of us.

 For the past few years, I’ve focused on current affairs such as our education system and the economy on this blog.
 I have decided to complement my discussion about issues in our society with solutions such as practical tips that Millennials can take to improve their own lives and that of others.

 Up next, I would be publishing more posts with tips related to adulting such as how to keep utilities bill low; how to save money on renovating your HDB flat and other useful advice that others have given me.
 If you feel that the advice shared here has helped you, do share this post with your peers.

 Should you wish to stay updated on these posts, do follow me on Facebook.

 You can also check out my next post: